RaithSphere/VR-Stuff/README.md

 ## Contributions

-If you want to Contribute to middy please feel free to fork this repo
+If you want to Contribute please feel free to fork this repo

 ## Thanks and Other Stuff
-<BR>Ryuvi for the Initial idea, websocket code and HRV
+Ryuvi for the Initial idea, websocket code and HRV
 <BR>Fabien (fg1) for the Intital code I based off
 <BR>Carte Noir for the coffee for keeping me going